tranquil-tr0/get/README.md

 # Get

 A tool to install and manage packages from GitHub, helping you avoid outdated or unused packages cluttering your system.
+Note that this only supports binaries and debs (and those two formats inside archive formats) as of v0.4.2, rpm support may come.
+Otherwise, binary installs should work for non-debian systems; if they don't, please file an issue.

 ## Install